BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 - GenerateResevoir: Creates the middle weight matrix 'A' with a chosen density and spectral radius.
 - LinReg: Performs a ridge regression to train the output matrix 'W_out' with a regularization parameter 'beta'.
 - Neighbors: Finds the neighboring indices surrounding a given index on a map.
+- PlotError: Plots the average and maximum error of the forecast.
+- PlotGlobe: Plots the forecasted and actual SST on a globe.
+The orientation of the globe can be changed within the file.
+This animation can also be saved as an AVI if desired.
+- PlotMap: Plots the forecasted and actual SST on a flat map.
+This animation can also be saved as an AVI if desired.
+- PlotTimeSeries: Plots the forecasted and actual SST over time for a chosen point on the map.
+-

 Data:
 [...]